-Staff monitored the District's two drought trigger sites (the Barton Springs and Lovelady monitor wells) plus numerous other indicators of drought conditions relating to the Edwards Aquifer.
+Staff monitored the District's two drought trigger sites: flow measured at/near the Barton Springs Pool and water levels measured at the Lovelady monitor well; plus numerous other indicators of drought conditions relating to the Edwards Aquifer.
 The District contracts with the United States Geological Survey (USGS) for the Lovelady Well to maintain equipment, collect, and host as real-time data on their website.
 The CoA contracts with the USGS to maintain the data for Barton Springs.